-Expectation 13.7 Institutions are expected to explicitly consider the need for further disclosures.
-The ECB encourages financial institutions to advance their environmental risks disclosures more broadly.
+Institutions are expected to evaluate any further environmental risk-related information needed to comprehensively convey their risk profile.
 After all, risks to financial institutions emanate from a wide source of environmental factors, such as water stress, biodiversity loss, resource scarcity and pollution.
 As disclosure frameworks and the needs of market participants are evolving rapidly in this area, institutions are well-advised to actively improve their disclosures.

-Box 11 Observed practice: Overview of disclosure alignment with TCFD recommendations
+Example of observed practice: Overview of disclosure alignment with TCFD recommendations